beachcomber Architecture

 Scheduler-owned mutable state

-Providers are Send + Sync but stateless.
+Sources are Send + Sync but stateless.
 They hold no mutable state.
-The same Arc<dyn Provider> can be passed to multiple concurrent spawn_blocking calls for different paths without coordination.
+The same Arc<dyn Source> can be passed to multiple concurrent spawn_blocking calls for different paths without coordination.

 7. Key Design Decisions